2i2c-org/2i2c-org.github.io/content/blog/2026/t4-gpu-timeslicing/index.md

 ## The workshop experience

-5. In actual usage, we found that the GPUs were even less heavily utilized than we expected - so we could have potentially put more users on fewer GPUs, for cheaper!
-However, since Timeslicing has *no* safeguards around one user stomping on another user's work, we want to be careful here to not overdo it.
+The workshop itself went without any issues, thanks to the effort we put into it.
+In practice, we found that people's GPU utilization was even less than we had tested, so we could potentially put even more users on fewer GPUs for this kind of workshop.
+However that requires us to better understand the failure condition, to see what happens when users interfere with each other's memory usage.
+An exercise for another day.

 ![Graph of GPU utilization (0-1.0) during the workshop itself](./gpu-utilization-workshop.png)

-## How much did this cost?
+We were able to serve everyone who signed up, without running into resource exhaustion on GCP.
+Overall, a big win for us and those who attended the workshop!
+We also estimated that the entire workshop cost roughly ~200$, which is very affordable for what we were doing.

 ## Available for all 2i2c communities running on Google Cloud